 Social network data include a set of social entities, generally referred to as actors or nodes, and a set of relational measurements, also known as ties, links, arcs, lines, edges or partnerships, that exist between pairs of those actors on some social relation.
 In the example we will be using below, actors are individual people and the relation is friendship.
-The number of actors in the network will be denoted by n; the fixed set of network actors will be represented by N, where $N = \{1, 2, 3, ..., n\}$ .
+The number of actors in the network will be denoted by n; the fixed set of network actors will be represented by N, where $N = \{1, 2, 3, ..., n\}$.
 One generally measures some attribute variables on the actors such as sex, ethnic origin, religious affiliation, geographic location, or age.
-For simplicity, we shall assume for this paper that actors are coded according to a single nominal attribute.
-We define the sets $C_k$ for k = 1 to K, whose elements are all those nodes possessing the $k^{th}$ value of the attribute.
+For simplicity, we shall assume for this paper that actors are coded according to a single nominal attribute that can take on K values; the results are easily generalizable to multiple and ordinal attributes.
+We define the sets C_k for k = 1 to K, whose elements are all those nodes possessing the k^{th} value of the attribute.
 (The ordering of attribute values is arbitrary for nominal attributes).
-The number of actors with attribute k is denoted $n_k$ , so that $n = \sum{i=1}^{K} n_k$ .
+The number of actors with attribute k is denoted n_k , so that $n = \sum{k=1}^{K} n_k$.

 Pairs of actors, whether or not they share a relational tie, are referred to as dyads.
-The value of the tie between two actors is denoted by X; for specific actors i,j the random variable is denoted $X{ij}$ .
+The value of the tie between two actors is denoted by X; for specific actors i,j the random variable is denoted X{ij} .
 In the current discussion, we will assume that the tie relation is dichotomous, such that $X{ij} = 1$ if actors i and j share a tie and $X{ij} = 0$ if they do not.
 We define T as the total number of ties in the network.